Let’s get this out of the way right off the bat: Endurance International Group is the Wal-Mart of web hosting companies.

 The key here: finding reliability.
 The advantage of the large conglomerates is that they tend to bring a big degree of stability and reliability.
 Think of them as the giant cruise ship that’s difficult to knock off course.
 They move slowly, sure, but they’re also incredibly difficult to knock over with just a wave.

 ClickHOST, for example, is an alternative that brings this kind of reliability to web hosting.
-And because you want to have confidence that your host isn’t going to go belly-up any time soon, you know that ClickHOST can offer scalable hosting for WordPress, for example, based on Amazon Web Services.
+And because you want to have confidence that your host isn’t going to go belly-up any time soon, you know that ClickHOST can offer scalable hosting for WordPress.
 That means you’ll get all of that cruise ship stability from a giant company…while still working with one of the smaller hosting companies that takes your business very seriously.

 Next Steps for Finding Your Alternative